ansterONE/first-steps/test.md

 not provide enough space, the right material, or the appropriate technology to experiment.
-It is also essential to have a methodological framework for researching interdisciplinary methodology, as well as best practice for building sustainable public-private-partnerships
+It is also essential to have a methodological framework for researching interdisciplinary methodology, as well as best practice for building sustainable public-private-partnerships.

 **1.3.3.3 Collections as Interfaces**

-Collection as an interface: the exploration of the opportunities interfaces and visualization of data holds for knowledge production and inclusion
+Collection as an interface: the exploration of the opportunities interfaces and visualization of data holds for knowledge production and inclusion.

 There are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic gaps.
-[^1^](#sdfootnote1sym) Vast societal groups face the problem of digital exclusion.
+^[^2^](#sdfootnote2sym)^ Vast societal groups face the problem of digital exclusion.
 Accessibility to and digital literacy about ICTs determine whether a person is included into economic, social and cultural life, and whether they can participate in decision making processes within the democratic realm.
 In other words, using and comprehending ICT is about agency and inclusion.
 With regard to the growing impact of ICT not only on economic productivity but also within the cultural, social and political realm, this exclusion forms a challenge in terms of equality, inclusion and chances of participation.

 One area in which the challenge of digital literacy and exclusion is prominent is within humanities research.
 Academia is increasingly